inbo/forrescalc/README.md

 # forrescalc

-Calculation of agregated values on dendrometry, regeneration and vegetation of forests, starting from individual tree measures from Fieldmap.
+Calculation of aggregated values on dendrometry, regeneration and vegetation of forests, starting from individual tree measures from Fieldmap.

 # Installation